solendil/transformation-matrix-js/src/readme.md

     matrix.reset();

-Methods are also chain-able:
+Methods are chainable:

     matrix.rotateDeg(45).translate(100, 120);     // rotate, then translate

-For CSS you could do:
+To synchronize a DOM element:

     elem.style.transform = matrix.toCSS();        // some browsers may need prefix